Your Pace Or Mine?

 The pacers will stick to their pace for the whole 26.2 miles to ensure you reach The Mall on schedule and record the time you have been training for.

-Editor Andy Dixon will be among the RW Pace Team for this year’s race, pacing 4:15 from the Green Start.
+Editor Andy Dixon will be among the Runner's World x New Balance Pace Team for this year’s race, pacing 4:15 from the Green Start.

 “The effort that goes into training for the marathon is enormous, but nerves and inexperience can sometimes derail even the best laid plans come Race Day,” says Andy.
 “Our service is there to help runners keep that nervous energy in check and take the worry away from constantly checking your mile splits.

 “Whether you’re aiming for three hours or are looking to get round in 5:15, we have pacers for those levels and plenty in between, so look out for the flags in your starting pen and let us take care of the rest!”